Astrophysics (Index)About

 Helium runaway (which fits the definition of thermal pulse) is helium fusion that increases its fusion rate through the heat it creates, quickly depleting the supply.

 The term thermal pulse cycle (TPC) is used for the cycle of thermal pulses in an AGB star.
-The terms late thermal pulse (LTP) and very late thermal pulse (VLTP) are generally used for thermal pulses after the AGB stage (post AGB star).
+The terms late thermal pulse (LTP) and very late thermal pulse (VLTP) are generally used for thermal pulses subsequent to the AGB phase (i.e., for post AGB stars).

 (stars,event type,stellar evolution)